netdata/netdata/packaging/PLATFORM_SUPPORT.md

 Additionally, we define two categories for special cases that we do not support:

-- **Third-party Supported Platforms**: Some platform maintainers actively support Netdata on their platforms even though we do not provide official support.
+- **Third-party supported platforms**: Some platform maintainers actively support Netdata on their platforms even though we do not provide official support.
 Third-party supported platforms may work, but the experience of using Netdata on such platforms is not something we can guarantee.
 Users reporting bugs when using externally supported platforms will be asked to either reproduce the issue on a supported platform or direct their support request to the platform maintainers.
 - **Previously Supported**: As platforms become End Of Life upstream, Netdata will stop officially supporting them.
-We will generally not go out of our way to break things on these platforms, but we will also not make any effort to ensure that things keep working on them either.
+We will not actively break things on these platforms, but we will also not make any effort to ensure that things keep working on them either.
 Additionally, Netdata may occasionally move an older supported platform to this tier if we can no longer provide full support for it for technical reasons.
-  Users reporting bugs on previously supported platforms will be asked to reproduce the issue on a currently supported platform, and if they cannot the issue will be closed.
+  If you report a bug on a previously supported platforms, we will ask you to reproduce the issue on a currently supported platform.
+If the issue is not reproducible, it will be closed.

 Any platforms not listed in any of these categories may or may not work